 APIs — application programming interfaces — are used to implement parts of functionality instead of building it from scratch.
 APIs shorten the development time and help you launch your app faster.
 There are quite a number of free open-source APIs available, but there are also some that are paid.
 Typically, using even paid APIs is still cheaper than building a feature from scratch.

-A medicine delivery app might need APIs to integrate maps or add communication functionality for chats and calls.
+Custom medicine delivery apps might need APIs to integrate maps or add communication functionality for chats and calls.

 Note: If you’re thinking about developing an app like Uber Eats for medicine delivery, you might need to consider developing a custom API to allow partner pharmacies to upload their inventories to your app without extra hassle.